ellis882/Fenix-Drone-Company/README.md

 __Certifications Section__
 - The height was adjusted to keep the content on the section.

-__Pricing section__
-- The height was adjusted to keep the content on the section.

 __The Project Page__
  - The height was adjusted and had made the overflow to scroll because of the sizes of the images and had put the column count to one.

+__The Gallery__
+ - margin left and right for a better view.

 -### **small screen sizes from 470px wide and down**

- -On the about page and projects page at the promo statistics section changes were made to keep the flow of the website in the same way.
+ -On the about page and projects page at the promo statistics section and gallery changes were made to keep the flow of the website in the same way.

 __The landing page image__
  - The overlay cover text was made smaller to keep a clear view of it.